Insect growth regulator

-An insect growth regulator (IGR) is a chemical insecticide that kills insects indirectly by disrupting their life cycles.
+An insect growth regulator (IGR) is a chemical insecticide that kills insects indirectly by disrupting their life cycle.
 The term was initially proposed to describe the effects of juvenile hormone analogs.
 Although the term "insect growth disruptor" more accurately describes the actions of IGRs, it did not become widely used.
 IGRs encompass chemical classes with three modes of action (mechanisms of action): juvenile hormone analogs, chitin synthesis inhibitors, and ecdysone receptor agonists.

-Juvenile Hormone analogs
+Juvenile hormone analogs

 Juvenile hormone analogs are also known as juvenile hormone mimics, juvenoids, or JH signaling activators.
 Juvenile hormone (JH) controls many important processes in insects including metamorphosis.
 After the structure determination of the JHs in the 1960s, the search for more stable and useable analogs started.
 Zoecon introduced methoprene in 1975, and later hydroprene and kinoprene.
 Later again other companies introduced the more stable fenoxycarb and pyriproxyfen.
 They are in IRAC group 7.

 JH mimics sold for $87 million globally in 2018, which is a small proportion of the $18.4 billion insecticide market in 2018.
 They are used against both sap-feeding and leaf eating insects as well as for vector control.

 They have low vertebrate and environmental toxicity.
 Methoprene and pyriproxyfen are recommended by the World Health Organization (WHO) for treating drinking water sources and containers.

 Many plants produce juvenile hormone mimics (phytojuvenoids) to kill insects.